 All |wave loggers automatically calculate tide data by averaging the wave burst data.
 There is no setup required to determine tide information with the wave logger.

-From the Setup tab select the radio button "Wave" to enable the wave measuring regime.
+From the Configuration tab select Wave as the mode to enable the wave measuring regime.